 Best of all?
 This is super simple to pull off.
 You can even do it with your iPhone!
 First, shoot your straight-on shot of your speaker all the way through.
 Then have your speaker do it again, but film them from a different angle.
-Simple video editing programs like iMovie (which comes with your iPhone!) allow you to separate the audio from the video so that you can insert other angles and shots but keep the same audio going throughout.
+Simple video editing programs like iMovie (which comes with your iPhone!) allow you to separate the audio from the video so you can insert other angles and shots but keep the same audio going throughout.

 Step 4: Make your call-to-action CRAZY simple

 Remember what I said about the I.G.T.I.L. phenomenon?
 Another key way to avoid that is by making your call to action simple, fast, and memorable.

 Most of the time, people will come to your campaign page via a direct link in an email or social media update.
 But that’s not always true.

 Maybe a supporter shared the direct link to your video instead of the campaign page.

 Maybe you’re hosting an event and telling people to visit the campaign page directly.

 Maybe you’re handing out flyers on the street corner.

 Whatever the case might be, people need to be able to quickly and easily find the campaign.
-That way, if you do get some I.G.T.I.L. phenomenon happening, at least they know where to go to when they have time to donate later.
+That way, if you do get some I.G.T.I.L. phenomenon happening, at least they know where to go when they have time to donate later.